day8/re-frame-10x/DEVELOPERS.md

   :cljsbuild {:builds {:client {:source-paths ["checkouts/re-frame-trace/src"]}}}
   ```

+- re-frame-trace has a debug panel useful when developing it.
+You can enable it by adding the :closure-define `"day8.re_frame.trace.debug_QMARK_" true` to your compiler settings.

 - Now run your test project however you usually run it, and re-frame-trace should be in there. \o/